maths/moodle-qtype_stack/doc/en/Specialist_tools/Equivalence_reasoning/Equivalence_input.md

     let a=2
     (x-2)*(x+2)=0

 Internally there is a special function `stacklet(v,a)` which is used to indicate the variable `v` should have the value `a` within equivalence reasoning.
+Note, this only assigns a value to a variable, and by design is not intended for definition of functions (sorry).

 To find all assignments in a student's answer, such as `ans1`, you can filter on the `stacklet` function within the feedback variables.
 Note, the student's answer will be a list..